Joecstarr/joe-starr.com/content/slides/comp_talk.md

 # Generation

 There exist tables of 4 valent graphs.
-We can use those with insertions from our list of algebraic tangles to generate all polyginal tangles
+We can use those with insertions from our list of algebraic tangles to generate all polygonal tangles.

 ---